Excalibur (automobile)

-The Excalibur automobile was a car styled after the 1928 Mercedes-Benz SSK by Brooks Stevens for Studebaker.
-Stevens subsequently formed a company to manufacture and market the cars, which were a standard Studebaker car with special bodywork (and soon got an upgraded engine as well).
+The Excalibur automobile is a car styled after the 1928 Mercedes-Benz SSK by Brooks Stevens for Studebaker.
+Stevens subsequently formed a company to manufacture and market the cars, which were a standard Studebaker chassis with special bodywork (and soon got an upgraded engine as well).
+The Excalibur has a Neoclassic design, a term used to designate automobiles produced in the 1960s–1990s in the elegant and prestigious style cars of the 1920s and 1930s.
+Zimmer and Tiffany are two additional examples of Neoclassic design.

+History

-A prototype premiered at car shows in 1963, fitted on a Studebaker Lark Convertable chassis and using a 290 hp Studebaker 289 V-8.
-Studebaker ceased engine production in December 1963 and consolidating all manufacturing to its Hamilton, Ontario plant, ending the availability of that engine.
+A prototype premiered at car shows in 1963, fitted on a Studebaker Lark Convertible chassis and using a 290 hp Studebaker 289 V-8.
+Studebaker ceased engine production in December 1963 and consolidating all manufacturing to its Hamilton, Ontario, plant, ending the availability of that engine.